 Where is the money, then?
 It’s in the 10% of the population with chronic diseases, who consume 64% of health care expenses.
 In other words, the patients we see day in, day out, who fill the clinic and hospital O.R. schedules (and make their cash registers ring).

-The solution, Dr. Emanuel reminds us, is embrace of accountable care organizations and capitated disease management systems as the only way to reduce these patients’ frequent hospitalizations, preventable errors and readmissions.
+The solution, Dr. Emanuel reminds us, is the embrace of accountable care organizations and capitated disease management systems as the only way to reduce these patients’ frequent hospitalizations, preventable errors, and readmissions.
 Rather than complaining, we physicians need to get organized and take a leadership role to make this new era of high-quality, low-cost health care happen.

 Dr. Emanuel, I’m all for it.
-I believe you, and I’m ready for wholesale change of our broken and bankrupt “system.”
-But then again, I don’t have a private practice whose steady income is paying my mortgage, retirement fund and kids’ education.
+I believe you, and I’m ready for a wholesale change of our broken and bankrupt “system.”
+But then again, I don’t have a private practice whose steady income is paying my mortgage, retirement fund, and kids’ education.
 After making the rounds of practicing pulmonologists over the past few months, I can tell you that they are going to foot-drag and fight any change in their practice-and-payment habits with tooth and claw.
 From what I hear, other subspecialists feel the same.
 Given that these docs in small retail practices still represent a large majority, the kind of cheerleading in this essay is disconnected from reality.
 Besides, in what fashion are these small-scale docs expected to organize?
 They have no bargaining leverage with corporations, little organizational infrastructure, virtually no capital reserves or margin for error, and no clue what’s expected (since no one does, right now).